Bogoliubov type recursions for renormalisation in regularity structures: Introduction

 The theory of Regularity Structures (RS) has been developed to its full generality within a few years since its initial presentation by Hairer \cite{reg}.
 Thanks to recent progress, one has local well-posedness results for a large class of singular Stochastic Partial Differential Equations (SPDEs).
 This achievement relies, among others, on the following papers \cite{BHZ,ajay,BCCH}.
 It culminated in the construction of a natural random dynamic on the space of loops in a Riemannian manifold described in \cite{BGHZ} and the Langevin dynamic for the 2D Yang--Mills measure in \cite{CCHS}.
 Friz and Hairer \cite{FrizHai} present a textbook introduction to RS and \cite{EMS,BaiHos} give short respectively extended surveys on these developments.
 The algebraic foundation of the theory has been developed in \cite{BHZ}, where two renormalisation procedures are shown to be in cointeraction: the first recenters distributions around a point such that they can be understood as recentered monomials.
 The second renormalisation cures divergences coming from ill-defined distributional products in a singular SPDE.
 In the abstract of reference \cite{BHZ}, the key parts of these renormalisations have been highlighted: ``Two twisted antipodes play a fundamental role in the construction and provide a variant of the algebraic Birkhoff factorisation".

 The main contribution of this paper is to make this link more precise and to explore the extent to which Bogoliubov's recursions and hence the algebraic Birkhoff factorisation are altered in the context of the renormalisation problem of SPDEs.
-We will also indicate how this approach appeared recently in the context of local error analysis in numerical analysis \cite{BS}.
-In this context, several algebraic simplifications have been observed.
+We establish a new Birkhoff factorisation different from the one introduced by Connes-Kreimer in \cite{CKI}.
+Birkhoff factorisations are essential objects that appear in many different fields such as numerical analysis where it is used in \cite{BS} for the local error analysis of low regularity schemes for dispersive PDEs.
+We expect to see them used again in the context of (S)PDEs and this work provides new tools in this direction.